-A. The Committee will continue to monitor or observe the work performance of Teachers with full knowledge of the Teacher.
-Teachers will have the right to discuss the evaluation with their supervisor/evaluator.

-B. 1.
-Teachers will have the right, upon reasonable request, to review the contents of their personnel file.
+- A. The Committee will continue to monitor or observe the work performance of Teachers with full knowledge of the Teacher.
+Teachers will have the right to discuss the evaluation with their supervisor/evaluator. - B. 1.
+Teachers will have the right to review the contents of their personnel file.
 A Teacher will be entitled to have an appropriate representative of the Association accompany him/her during such review.

-2. No material derogatory to a Teacher's conduct, service, character, or personality will be placed in his/her personnel file unless the Teacher has had an opportunity to review the material.
-The Teacher will acknowledge that he/she has had the opportunity to review the material by affixing his/her signature to the copy to be filed with the express understanding that such signature in no way indicates agreement with the contents thereof.
-The Teacher will also have the right to submit a written answer to such material and his/her answer shall be reviewed by the Superintendent and attached to the file copy.
+See M.G.L.
+Chapter 149, Section 52C. - 2.
+No material derogatory to a Teacher's conduct, service, character, or personality will be placed in their personnel file unless the Teacher has had an opportunity to review the material.
+The Teacher will acknowledge that they have had the opportunity to review the material by affixing their signature to the copy to be filed with the express understanding that such signature in no way indicates agreement with the contents thereof.
+The Teacher will also have the right to submit a written answer to such material and their answer shall be reviewed by the Superintendent and attached to the file copy.

-- C. Any complaints regarding a Teacher made to any member of the Administration by any parent, student, or other person, which is worthy to be placed in the Teacher's personnel file will be promptly called to the attention of the Teacher. - D. No Teacher will be disciplined, reprimanded, reduced in rank or compensation, or deprived of any professional advantage without just cause. - E. If a Teacher is to be disciplined or reprimanded formally by a member of the Administration above the level of the Principal, he/she will be entitled to have a representative of the Association present. - F. A teacher who receives an "Unsatisfactory" final rating on the Formative or Summative Evaluation Report shall not be permitted to work in the summer school programs or participate in the Career Ladder Program. - G. In all disciplines, evaluations by appropriate evaluators will be assigned from among: principals, vice-principals, assistant principals, assistants to the principal, directors, assistant directors, assistants to the director, department heads, coordinators, the assistant superintendent and the superintendent.
+- C. Any complaints regarding a Teacher made to any member of the Administration by any parent, student, or other person, which is worthy to be placed in the Teacher's personnel file will be promptly called to the attention of the Teacher. - D. No Teacher will be disciplined, reprimanded, reduced in rank or compensation, or deprived of any professional advantage without just cause. - E. If a Teacher is to be disciplined or reprimanded formally by a member of the Administration above the level of the Principal, they will be entitled to have a representative of the Association present. - F. A teacher who receives an "Unsatisfactory" final rating on the Formative or Summative Evaluation Report shall not be permitted to work in the summer school programs or participate in the Career Ladder Program. - G. In all disciplines, evaluations by appropriate evaluators will be assigned from among: principals, vice-principals, assistant principals, assistants to the principal, directors, assistant directors, assistants to the director, department heads, coordinators, the assistant superintendent and the superintendent.
 Assignment of the evaluators will be made by the principals.
-However, under ordinary circumstances, not more than two evaluators shall complete formal evaluations of any individual. - H. Pre-PTS teachers will be evaluated annually. - I. A teacher who has a major change of assignment may be evaluated outside of the cycle. - J. In years when a teacher is not evaluated, said teacher will receive a point for a favorable evaluation. - The Committee shall evaluate teachers in accordance with the Regulations on Evaluation of Teachers and Administrators (603 CMR 35.00) and the Milton Public Schools Educator Evaluation Model System.
+However, under ordinary circumstances, not more than two evaluators shall complete formal evaluations of any individual. - H. Educators without Professional Status: In accordance with the Professional Growth and Evaluation System, and pursuant to M.G.L. c71, §41, any educator in the first three years in the school district remains on the Developing Educator Plan as defined in the Professional Growth and Evaluation System.
+Professional Status is attained not later than the final day of year 3 of employment.
+Educators may be granted Professional Status at an earlier date at the discretion of the Superintendent. - I. A teacher who has a major change of assignment may be evaluated outside of the cycle. - J. In years when a teacher is not evaluated, said teacher will receive a point for a favorable evaluation.

+The Committee shall evaluate teachers in accordance with the Regulations on Evaluation of Teachers and Administrators (603 CMR 35.00) and the Milton Public Schools Educator Evaluation Model System.